Twenty years ago, people were worried about typing into a chat box online.

 What about eBay?
-Ehhh, there are folks who have had success buying diamonds on eBay but I'm hugely skeptical.
-When you deal with private sellers, you have to learn the intricacies of escrow and all the steps you need to take to protect yourself. eBay has some great protections too and you may be able to find a deal, but if you're unlucky then things can become a much bigger headache than you anticipated.
+Ehhh, some folks have had success buying diamonds on eBay but I’m hugely skeptical.
+When you deal with private sellers, you have to learn the intricacies of escrow and all the steps you need to take to protect yourself. eBay has some great protections too and you may be able to find a deal, but if you’re unlucky then things can become a much bigger headache than you anticipated.

 I felt comfortable buying a car on eBay (twice, once from the retired cop and once from a dealership) because no one makes a fake car.
 A vehicle identification number (VIN) is easily and quickly identified so no switcheroo games.
-While I could still be scammed, it's actually less likely because it's a car and even then there's escrow to protect me.
+While I could still be scammed, it’s less likely because it’s a car and even then there’s escrow to protect me.

 What about financing?